opendilab/GoBigger-Challenge-2021/README.md

 [en](https://github.com/opendilab/GoBigger-Challenge-2021/blob/main/README.md) / [中文](https://github.com/opendilab/GoBigger-Challenge-2021/blob/main/README_zh.md)

+* 2021.11.13 We are holding a [challenge](https://www.datafountain.cn/competitions/549/) —— 2021 "AI BOB：Go-Bigger Multi-Agent Decision Intelligence Challenge".
+Come and make your agents in the game!

 ## Challenge Description

-* 2021.11.13 We are holding a [competition](https://www.datafountain.cn/competitions/549/) —— Go-Bigger: Multi-Agent Decision Intelligence Challenge.
-Come and make your agents in the game!

 Multi-agent confrontation is an important part of decision intelligence AI, and it is also a very challenging problem.
 In order to enrich the multi-agent confrontation environment, OpenDILab has developed a multi-agent confrontation competitive game, named GoBigger.
 Based on GoBigger, the purpose of this challenge is to explore the research of multi-agent games and promote the training of technical talents in the fields of decision intelligence, so as to create a "global leading", "original" and "open" decision intelligence AI open source technology ecosystem.